 People visit Salento for two main reasons – to hike in the Cocora Valley, where massive palm trees stand like totem poles on the mountainside, and to experience some of the best freshly made coffee on the planet.
-One of the best ways to appreciate this locally produced coffee is to join a coffee making tour.
+While it might be easier to use an OXO machine to produce your daily caffeine fix, it’s fascinating to gain some first-hand insight into the process behind coffee production.
+One of the best ways to do this is to join a coffee making tour.

 WHAT DOES A COFFEE MAKING TOUR INVOLVE?